tucraig/opencv-tut/README.md

   ```
   cd ~/Documents/final-project
   ```
   * In your project directory, use wget to download the .xml HaarCascade(s) that you wish to use.
 Really quickly -\> wget is a really easy way to fetch a file from a website using the command line.
 For use with github - just make sure you've clicked 'raw' so you aren't downloading the html of the website accidentally.
-But back to the Cascade; a HaarCascade is what OpenCV will use to run test against to see if the pixels it is seeing from your image source matches the desired object.
-A list of cascades can be found *here*.
+But back to the Cascade; a HaarCascade is what OpenCV will use to run tests against to see if the pixels it is seeing from your image source matches the desired object.
+A list of cascades can be found [here](https://github.com/opencv/opencv/tree/master/data/haarcascades).
 Navigate to your desired xml, click raw, then copy the url.
 Again, download the appropriate Cascade for the object you're hoping to detect.
 In this case I'll use the 'Face' cascade.
-Don't want ot detect human's or bodies?
-I'm also including a section in here on making your own cascade.
+Don't want to detect humans or bodies?
+I'm also including a section at the end on making your own cascade.
   ```
   wget https://raw.githubusercontent.com/opencv/opencv/master/data/haarcascades/haarcascade_frontalface_default.xml
   ```
-  * OpenCV can be quite taxing on your Pi, as it has limited computing power, so try to limit the Cascades in your program to 1, maybe 2, simple Cascades.
+  * OpenCV can be quite taxing on your Pi, as it has limited computing power, so try to limit the Cascades in your program to 1, maybe 2, simple Cascade(s).

   * Next, while we're in your project page, let's download a simple image for us to play with.
 I'm going to use this image with a few faces in it I found from Google.
 To download it to your project folder enter a similar command as before.
 The -O flag can be used to specify the name of the output file:
  ```